Hyman A. Pressman: Involvement in the departure of the Colts

 During the 1970s, when the Baltimore Colts owner Robert Irsay and Baltimore Orioles owner Jerold Hoffberger were seeking major upgrades to the outdated Memorial Stadium or the building of a new stadium, Pressman opposed using public money to build a replacement.
 During the 1974 elections, Pressman had an amendment to the city's charter placed on the fall ballot.
 Known as Question P, the amendment called for declaring "the 33rd Street stadium as a memorial to war veterans and prohibiting the use of city funds for construction of any other stadium."
 The measure passed 56 to 44 percent, effectively destroying any chance of a new, modern sports complex being built in Baltimore.

 In 1984, the city's NFL franchise left for Indianapolis.
 In the next elections, city voters repealed Question P by 62 percent to 38 percent, paving the way for the construction of both Oriole Park at Camden Yards and Ravens Stadium (later renamed M&T Bank Stadium).
-Pressman remained as an elected City Comptroller for 28 years (7 terms in a row) until retiring in 1991.
+Pressman remained as an elected City Comptroller for 28 years (seven terms in a row) until retiring in 1991.

+Personal life

+Hyman Aaron Pressman's wedding photo with his wife, Annabelle Komitzsky, in 1937.

+At a club function in 1937, Pressman met Annabelle Komitzsky (1916–2002), a member of the Ladies Auxiliary.
+They were married on February 7, 1937, with United States Senate member from Maryland George L. P. Radcliffe being present as Pressman's guest of honor.
+He had two children: Sheila Sylvia Stark Pressman (Born c.
+1944–45) and Lester Saul Pressman (Born c.
+1949–1950), who both attended religious schools and felt strongly about Jewish laws.
+When Pressman's mother passed away, in 1961, they asked that he observe all Orthodox Hebrew customs, and he gave up observing the sabbath when he went into the service.

+Health issues and death

+Pressman suffered a stroke in 1989.
+His health and acumen deteriorated, dying from Alzheimer's Disease on March 15, 1996, in the Levindale Hebrew Geriatric Center and Hospital at the age of 81.
+Pressman was survived by his wife, daughter, son, brother and seven grandchildren.
+He was interred, at Shaarei Zion Congregation Cemetery, in Rosedale, Maryland.